markov00/Bluetooth-Discoverability/README.md

     git clone git://github.com/markov00/Bluetooth-Discoverability.git

-1. Compile and create an apk with your preferred IDE
+1. Compile and create an *signed* apk with your preferred IDE

-1. Push the apk inside /system/app folder on your rooted phone.
+1. Mount the /system/app folder with write permission

-If you need to mount the file system in write mode you can use command

     mount -o remount,rw -t yaffs2 /dev/block/mtdblock3 /system

+1. Push the apk on your sdcard

+    adb push BTActive.apk /sdcard/

+1. Move the apk inside /system/app folder on your rooted phone.

+    cat /sdcard/BTActive.apk > /system/app/BTActive.apk

 Tested on
 -------------------------------------------------------------
-This app was tested on a rooted LG P500 2.2 android phone.
+Rooted LG P500 with Android 2.2
+Rooted Nexus S with Android 2.3.6 (it has also by default the always discoverability option but I try it only for test purposes)